-Consumer Protection are seeking public comment as a part of a review of the laws covering the licensing and conduct of auctioneers in WA.
+Consumer Protection sought public comment as a part of a review of the laws covering the licensing and conduct of auctioneers in WA.

 Currently under the Auction Sales Act 1973, auctioneer licences are issued by local Magistrates Courts with WA Police checks used to determine if applicants are fit and proper people.

-This review will look at the licensing and to what extent regulation is needed to cover the conduct of auctioneers.
+This review looked at the licensing and to what extent regulation is needed to cover the conduct of auctioneers.

 Current consultation phase:

-Public comment is being sought on the options being considered by the consultation paper relating to the conduct of auctioneers, buyers and sellers in the areas of disclosure, vendor bidding, dummy bidding, record keeping, trust accounts, standard conditions of sale, collusive practices as well as online auctions.
+Public comment was sought on the options being considered by the consultation paper relating to the conduct of auctioneers, buyers and sellers in the areas of disclosure, vendor bidding, dummy bidding, record keeping, trust accounts, standard conditions of sale, collusive practices as well as online auctions.